alastria/alastria-identity-schemas/AlastriaID/VerifiableAttestation/2022-11/README.md

     </td>
     <td>string(URI)</td>
     <td>
-      If used for Verifiable Accreditation as in an Accredited Verifiable Attestation: References the Verifiable Accreditation stored as an attribute of the issuer in the Trusted Issuer Registry (TIR).
+      <s>If used for Verifiable Accreditation as in an Accredited Verifiable Attestation: References the Verifiable Accreditation stored as an attribute of the issuer in the Trusted Issuer Registry (TIR).</s>
     </td>
   </tr>